davidcorne/cpp-sandbox/README.md

 I was following a good guide from [here](http://akrzemi1.wordpress.com/2012/08/12/user-defined-literals-part-i/).

 ## VariadicPointerOffset ##
-Quite a complicated file.
-I was trying to use variadic templates to access private methods of a class.
-Hopefully not of any practical use (it breaks encapsulation and is extremely fragile) but an interesting idea to try,

 ## Windows ##
 Unimplemented test for [SetEvent()](http://msdn.microsoft.com/en-gb/library/windows/desktop/ms686211(v=vs.85).aspx) in windows.h.

-## get\_env ##
-Made to test getenv from cstdlib for getting environmental variables.

 ## hashes ##
 Using C preprocessor magic to join together variable names.

-## number\_of\_coins ##
-Given an amount in cents (American currency as it was taken from an answer on stackoverflow) find the number of ways you can make it from quarters, dimes, nickles and pennies.
-This was taken from [this answer](http://stackoverflow.com/a/1107115/1548429).

 ## stack\_overflow\_virtual ##
 I didn't think the reply to [this question](http://stackoverflow.com/questions/6481260/non-virtual-interface-design-pattern-question-in-c-c) would compile so I tried it out.
 I realised you can override private virtual functions but not call them.

-## upper ##
-My thoughts about the answer to [this stackoverflow question](http://stackoverflow.com/questions/1096341/function-pointers-casting-in-c) being wrong, and my idea for a better way.